Everything You Need to Know About the Winklevoss Twins in 5 Minutes

 Seed Financing

-But let's start even further back...
+But let's go even further back...

 Silver Spoons and Golden Oars

-Cameron and Tyler were raised in affluent Greenwich, Conn.
-In the undated photo, the young twins nap on their dad, Howard Winklevoss.Cameron and Tyler were born in Southampton, N.Y. on Aug.
+Cameron and Tyler were born in Southampton, New York on Aug.
 21, 1981 to Howard and Carol Winklevoss, both devout Christians.
-They were raised in Greenwich, Conn., a suburb of New York City and one of America’s most affluent towns.
 Despite this upbringing, the twins insist they come from humble roots.

 In an interview with Vanity Fair magazine, Cameron and Tyler said their father went to a small Christian college, his father only completed eighth grade, and his father was a coal miner.
 Their mother was raised in a family of traveling vaudeville performers.

-Still, the twins attended ultra-exclusive private schools, first the Greenwich Country Day School, which counts President George H.W.
+Still, the twins attended ultra-exclusive private schools — first the Greenwich Country Day School, which counts President George H.W.
 Bush as an alum, then in later grades the Brunswick School, which is one of the top 50 private schools in the U.S. It was at Brunswick that they would start rowing.

 Joining the Crew

 It was their mother, Carol, who steered the brothers into rowing.
-At the time they had a rowing neighbor, who, like the twins, possessed the lean and muscular build that makes for a competent sculler.
+At the time, they had a rowing neighbor, who, like the twins, possessed the lean and muscular build that makes for a competent sculler.
 However, Greenwich had no rowing club at that time so Carol had to take the boys a half-hour away to Saugatuck.
-Eventually they became so enamored with the sport that they convinced Brunswick School administrators to let them start a rowing club.

 Off to Harvard, then Oxford

-Cameron and Tyler graduated from Harvard, where they rowed crew, with business degrees in 2004.Cameron and Tyler started studying at Harvard University in 2000, graduating with business degrees in 2004.
-They were of course members of the crew team and also the social clubs Procellian and Hasty Pudding.
+Cameron and Tyler started studying at Harvard University in 2000, graduating with business degrees in 2004.
+They were, of course, members of the rowing team and also the social clubs Procellian and Hasty Pudding.

 The brothers enrolled in the Said Business School at Oxford University in 2009, earning master’s degrees in business administration in 2010.
-They were members of the Christ Church school at Oxford and also joined the rowing team.
+They were members of the Christ Church school at Oxford and also joined the rowing team there.
 In fact, they competed for the Blue Boat, the highest level of rowing at Oxford, at competed in the Oxford-Cambridge Boat Race.

 It was also at Harvard where they met Mark Zuckerberg and started a social network that would go on to have huge ramifications.